Healing Hands (Elton John song): Music video

 The music video filmed in black and white features John singing with backgrounds singers Jackson, Jenkins and Jeter standing on platforms with black flags waving in back of them and even John in a flag as well.

 Technical details

-Musically, the song is complex, with the intro and verses in the key of B flat major, and the chorus in the key of D major.
+Musically, the intro and verses are in B flat major, with the chorus in D major.
 An instrumental solo, in the related minor key of G (minor), serves as a bridge.